Port Kembla

 Port Kembla has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects that may impact the area.
-Notable projects include Southern Suburbs Community Centre and Library, Port Kembla Energy Terminal, Warrawong Plaza Redevelopment, and Former Port Kembla Public School Site Residential Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 23 projects likely affecting the region.
+Notable initiatives include Southern Suburbs Community Centre and Library, Port Kembla Energy Terminal, Warrawong Plaza Redevelopment, and Former Port Kembla Public School Site Residential Development.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.